 Golden Retriever Corgi

 Golden Retriever Corgis go by several names, including the Golden Corgi, Corgi Retriever, and the Corgi Golden Retriever.
-Despite their unfortunate status as a designer breed, you can find these mixed breed dogs in shelters and breed specific rescues, so remember to adopt!
+Despite their unfortunate designer breed status, you may find these dogs in shelters and breed specific rescues.
+So remember to adopt!
 Don’t shop!

 These adorable pups make great apartment dogs for active urban dwellers, though they are best suited to to bigger homes with a yard–and they are especially great with kids.
 If you want a spunky dog who will make you laugh, keep you active, and love you unconditionally, this may be the right dog for you!

-See below for all Golden Retriever Corgi facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Golden Retriever Corgis!

 Golden Retriever Corgi Mixed Dog Breed Picture